Hyle33ies/CSC1004-Java-Chatroom/README.md

 # README

-Last Updated: 2023.4.17
+Last Updated: 2023.5.4

-**If you are the course TA and need to grade this project, please skip my nonsence here and jump to "Get Started".**
+**If you are the course TA and need to grade this project, please skip my nonsence in the introduction and jump to "Getting Started".**

+## Table of contents:

+[TOC]

+## Introduction

 This is a Java Project for CUHK-SZ Year-1 Course CSC1004.
 It takes 60% of all assessment scheme.
 For more information, please visit [Course Website](https://guiliang.github.io/courses/cuhk-csc-1004/csc_1004.html) and [Project Requirements](https://guiliang.github.io/courses/cuhk-csc-1004/project-topics/chat_room.html).
 This project was finished **in April 2023, if you see this project after 2023, all code here cannot speak for my coding skills!**